paulskirk53/Observatory-wiki/Plate Solving.md

 As a blind solve failover we use ansvr but it can be slow up to 8 minutes to solv.
 I am trying to optimise this by removing unused indexes.

+**File locations**
+the ansvr asrometry files are not stored in the normal location, they are in c:\astrometry\data